 The cost of insuring Nokia bonds using credit-default swaps climbed to a record high today.
 It rose 25 basis points, or 2.7 percent, to 933 basis points, according to Bloomberg prices.
 Swaps pay the buyer face value in exchange for the underlying securities or the cash equivalent should a borrower fail to adhere to its debt agreements.
 The insurance cost has risen 163 percent this year.

 Elop’s shift to using Microsoft Corp.
-(MSFT)’s Windows Phone operating system hasn’t stopped Nokia losing smartphone market share to Apple Inc. (AAPL)’s iPhone and handsets with Google Inc. (GOOG)’s Android software.
+(MSFT:US)’s Windows Phone operating system hasn’t stopped Nokia losing smartphone market share to Apple Inc. (AAPL:US)’s iPhone and handsets with Google Inc. (GOOG:US)’s Android software.
 Nokia smartphone shipments fell 51 percent in the first quarter while low-end phone shipments tumbled 16 percent.
 Competition in the third quarter will be tough as well, Elop said.

 “We believe we have the net cash needed to manage through this transition and the scope of today’s changes is designed to ensure this remains true,” he said June 14 on a conference call about the restructuring plan.